Writing Playwright Tests for Sefaria

 npx playwright install

-Verify your setup by running existing tests:
+Verify your setup by running existing tests like this:

 npx playwright test